hammad93/hurricane-server/README.md

 To rebuild, first remove the containers,
 `sudo docker-compose rm -f -s`

 Then prune.
 This will allow us to rebuild from start `sudo docker image prune -a`

+We can see the logs with this command,
+`sudo docker-compose logs`

 ## Credentials